-- Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational the TSF to enforce the SSP.
-9 System component resources (AS.SYS_COMP_RES) Resources of a system component comprise physical memory space and allocated CPU time for each CPU. availability, confidentiality, integrity Resources are assigned according to the SSP.
+Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational data).
+This asset can be addressed by system applications.
+For each instantiation of this object, the TSF assigns a unique object identity (communication object identity).
+Please note, that this asset is used by the TSF to enforce the SSP.
+9 System component resources (AS.SYS_COMP_RES) Resources of a system component comprise physical memory space and allocated CPU time for each CPU.
+Resources are assigned according to the SSP.
 This asset can be consumed by system applications.
-Please note, that this asset is managed by the TSF to enforce the SSP.
-10 System component shape (AS.SYS_COMP_SHAPE) A system component shape contains a set of security attributes according to the SSP assigned to a system component that links its system component resources and its system component content. confidentiality, integrity A system component shape of a system partition also contains, amongst other a flag indicating that the partition is a system partition, and the resource usage data (i.e. here partition resource usage data).
+Please note, that this asset is managed by the TSF to enforce the SSP. availability, confidentiality, integrity 10 System component shape (AS.SYS_COMP_SHAPE) A system component shape contains a set of security attributes according to the SSP assigned to a system component that links its system component resources and its system component content.
+A system component shape of a system partition also contains, amongst other a flag indicating that the partition is a system partition, and the resource usage data (i.e. here partition resource usage data).
 This asset can be treated and addressed by system applications.
 For each instantiation of this object the TSF assigns a unique object identity (system component identity).
-Please note, that this asset is used by the TSF to enforce the SSP.
-11 Configuration data (AS.CONF_DATA) Configuration data are data used by the TOE to enforce the SSP. confidentiality, integrity This asset can be addressed by system applications.
-Please note, that this asset is stored and used by the TSF to enforce the SSP.
-12 System application API (AS.SYS_APP_API) The system application API is an interface to functions of the TSF available for system applications. availability (in the sense of 'executability') only for system
+Please note, that this asset is used by the TSF to enforce the SSP. confidentiality, integrity

+Object Number Asset Name Description, Operations Generic Security Properties to be Maintained by the TOE, as long as the TOE is operational 11 Configuration dat (AS.CONF_DATA) Configuration data are data used by the TOE to enforce the SSP.
+This asset can be addressed by system applications.
+Please note, that this asset is stored and used by the TSF to enforce the SSP. confidentiality, integrity 12 System application AF (AS.SYS_APP_API) I The system application API is an interface to functions of the TSF available for system applications.
+This asset can be executed by system applications. availability (in the sense of 'executability') only for system applications